Fancony/longreadjournal/README.md

 ![screenshot](screenshot.png)
 ===

-#### Current state: Version 1.00
+#### Current state: Version 1.01
-This means there's a lot of messy code and the theme will undergo many internal changes.
-I will not change the frontend layout.
+In development and the theme will undergo many internal changes.
+I will not change the frontend layout or short codes.

 ### Wordpress Install And Use Instructions
 - Download the file